stridecolossus/JOVE/doc/blog/part 2 - triangle demo/pipeline.md

 }
 ```

-This is a fairly crude approach that will replace with a more elegant and flexible solution in subsequent chapters.
+This is a fairly crude approach that we will replace with a more elegant and flexible solution in subsequent chapters.

 ## Builder